Ross Montague

-Ross Philip Montague (born 1 November 1988) is a retired English professional footballer who played in the Football League for Brentford as a forward.
+Ross Philip Montague (born 1 November 1988) is an English retired professional footballer who played in the Football League for Brentford as a forward.
 Successive cruciate ligament injuries ended his career at the age of 21.

 Career

 Brentford

 A forward, Montague entered the Centre of Excellence at Brentford at a young age.
 He embarked on a scholarship in 2005 and undertook an additional Advanced Apprenticeship in Sporting Excellence.
 Montague received his maiden call into the first team squad for a League One match versus Scunthorpe United on 3 March 2007 and he remained an unused substitute during the 2–0 defeat.
 After Brentford's relegation to League Two was confirmed in April 2007, Head of Youth Barry Quin took over as caretaker manager of the first team for the final four matches of the 2006–07 season and promoted a number of scholars into the first team squad.
-Montague appeared in each of the four matches as a second half substitute and signed a one-year professional contract, with a one-year option, in June 2007.
+Montague appeared in each of the four matches as a second-half substitute and signed a one-year professional contract, with a one-year option, in June 2007.

 After spells away on loan at Conference South clubs Sutton United and Welling United, Montague made his first appearance of the 2007–08 season as a 71st-minute substitute for Lee Thorpe during a 1–0 win over Lincoln City on 27 October 2007.
 He replaced Thorpe in the starting lineup under new manager Andy Scott in December 2007 and held onto his place until the end of January 2008.
 Montague scored his only senior goal for the club in a 3–0 win over Chester City on 29 December 2007.
 Despite suffering a season-ending back injury in February 2008, the one-year option on Montague's contract was taken up in April 2008.

-After returning to fitness in August 2008, he managed just two appearances during the early months of the 2008–09 season, before suffering a season-ending cruciate ligament injury while training in December 2008.
+After returning to fitness in August 2008, Montague managed just two appearances during the early months of the 2008–09 season, before suffering a season-ending cruciate ligament injury while training in December 2008.
 Montague's contract expired in June 2009, but he was invited to train with the club during the 2009–10 pre-season and prove he was fit enough to be awarded a new contract.
 Montague elected to leave the club in late August 2009 and made 16 appearances and scored one goal during just over two years as a first team player at Griffin Park.